amommendes/metabase-migration/README.md

 init-metabase
 ```

-3. Open Metabase e configure it:
+3. Open Metabase and configure it:

  - [localhost:3000](http://localhost:3000)